 home grower wants or needs, and harder to construct, with recovering needed

 Solid, Polycarbonate Greenhouses

-I prefer, and have, a small greenhouse made of a polycarbonate solid material.
+I prefer, and have, a small greenhouse made of a polycarbonate solid

-triple wall glazings (the word for greenhouse coverings).
+money, are the triple wall glazings (the word for greenhouse coverings).

 Although solid, these polycarbonate materials bend so can cover a curved,